microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

 If a ."git" folder and local repository already exists in the TailspinToys.Web folder, then you will need to delete the ."git" folder first before running the above commands to initialize the Git repository.

-3. Leave that command prompt window open and switch back to the web browser window for Visual Studio Team Services from the previous Task.
+3. Leave that command prompt window open, and switch back to the web browser window for Visual Studio Team Services from the previous Task

-4. Within the list of Branches, click on the **master** branch name.
+4. Within the list of Branches, select the **master** branch name

     ![In the Visual Studio Team Services window, the master branch name is highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image60.png "Visual Studio Team Services window")

-5. Click on the **Clone** link in the upper-right.
+5. Select the **Clone** link in the upper-right

     ![In the upper-right corner of the window, the Clone link is highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image61.png "Clone link")

 6. Copy the **HTTPS** URL for the Git repository for use in the following step![The HTTPS URL is highlighted under Clone Repo.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image62.png "HTTPS URL")

-7. Go back to the **Command Prompt** and run the following command with including the HTTPS URL for your Git repository.
+7. Go back to the **Command Prompt** and run the following command with including the HTTPS URL for your Git repository:
     ```
     git remote add origin https://<vsts account name>.visualstudio.com/_git/TailspinToys
     ```